 With a range of dog-friendly accommodation on offer, Drummohr Camping and Glamping Site is an ideal choice for a short break to East Lothian with your four-legged friend or for visiting dog friendly attractions Edinburgh.
 Dogs are welcome free of charge on our tent and touring pitches and we have a range of two and three-bedroomed dog friendly holiday lodges with hot tub.
-We just ask that you clean up after your pet, never leave them alone in the accommodation and keep them on a short lead at all times when out and about on the site.
+We just ask that you clean up after your pet, never leave them alone in the accommodation and keep them on a short lead at all times when out and about on our Edinburgh campsite.
 We have a dog walk on site and there are lots of local options where dogs can be let off the lead including the woods of the Prestongrange Industrial Heritage Museum.
 There are lots of dog friendly attractions Edinburgh so what are our recommendations when visiting Edinburgh with a dog from Drummohr?
 Our wardens can also recommend the best dog walks in Edinburgh.

 Wallyford train station is a 15-minute walk from Drummohr holiday park, with Scot Rail trains direct to Waverley station Edinburgh running around once an hour taking just 10 minutes.
 A single journey costs from just £2.15.
 Domestic pets are welcome on the train with no extra charge: up to two per travelling passenger but they must be on a lead or in a travel cage.